RobertWRadford/NoPixel_Heist_Games/README.md

 ### Thermite

-Once the thermite starts you will see a 6x6 grid of squares, with 14 random squares highlighted.
+Once the thermite starts you will see a 6x6 (5x5 for jewelry thermite) grid of squares, with 14 (10 for jewelery thermite) random squares highlighted.
 After 5 seconds the highlighted squares will blend back in with the other squares and by default you will have 8 seconds to click all of the previously highlighted tiles.
 If you click a correct square it will highlight again, and if you click an incorrect square it will highlight red.
 If you click 3 incorrect squares or run out of time the thermite attempt is a failure.

+I am not currently sure if the jewelry store thermite gives less time to click or allows for less inaccurate clicks before failing, if anyone knows please let me know!

 ## Project idea / Dev talk